Hey! My name's Craig. While I'm not much of an internet guy, I do know a ton about guitar effects!

-What Do I Look For In A Wah Pedal?Personally, I want something that is built well and rigged, sounds good and easy to use.
+What Do I Look For When Choosing Which Wah Pedal?Personally, I want something that is built well and rigged, sounds good and easy to use.
 Not a lot of requirements.
 Any of the recommendations that I make on this site will do the trick for you.

 Stay tuned, I will be adding more categories for best wah effect soon.

 Unlike many other effects pedals which work by simply turning on or off a button, the wah wah is more interactive.
-You need to work with it by shifting the position of a potentiometer the whole time you're using it, which makes it even more fun and allows for control of your sound.
+You need to work with it by shifting the position of a potentiometer the whole time you're using it.
+It makes it even more fun and allows for control of your sound.